vitocaio/Pokedex/README.md

 Quick install
 -------------

-The first thing you should do, is install the Node.js dependencies.
+The first thing you should do, is install the Node.js `version v8.17.0` dependencies.
 To install Node.js dependencies you're going to use npm.
 In your application folder pokedex run this in the **command-line**:

 > $ npm install: